retno-W/Simple-PHP-File-Manager/README.md

     'password' => 'your_password'
 ];
 🛠 File Permissions
-Ensure the main directories have write permissions
+Ensure the following directories have write permissions:

-Create required folders if not present:

 uploads/